Gerry Murphy (entrepreneur)

-Gerry Murphy is an Irish entrepreneur, author and activist.
+Gerry Murphy (born 1954) is an Irish entrepreneur, author and activist.
 He is best known as a social entrepreneur and for founding Great Gas Petroleum in 2005 and subsequently writing the book The Accidental Entrepreneur: How We Turned €3,749 into a €100 million business in Three Years published by Orpen Press in 2014.

 In 2001, Murphy was awarded the Cork Person of the Year for his contribution to the renewal of his local community of Churchtown.

 Early life and education

 Murphy was born in Churchtown, County Cork in 1954.

 Career

-Murphy joined Bank of Ireland in October 1972 as a bank assistant and later became manager of the bank's advertising function at its head office in Dublin.
-In 1989, after 17 years, he resigned from Bank of Ireland and joined First National Building Society where he became an executive director.
-In 1998, he became a Fellow of the Institute of Bankers in Ireland.
-He also held directorships in Guaranteed Irish, Sherry FitzGerald and the state-owned fertiliser company Nitrigin Eireann Teo.

-In 1997 Murphy left his job in banking to concentrate on the redevelopment and renewal of his home parish of Churchtown in North County Cork, where he bought a derelict premises, which he restored and opened as a holiday hostel and bar, calling it 'Boss Murphy's'.
+In 1997, Murphy left his job to concentrate on the redevelopment and renewal of his home parish of Churchtown in North County Cork, where he bought a derelict premises, which he restored and opened as a holiday hostel and bar, calling it 'Boss Murphy's'.
 The restored pub was named after his great grandfather, William 'Boss' Murphy who had founded Churchtown Creamery with other farmers in the parish in 1889.
 He sold Boss Murphy's in 2004.
 In 2005 he founded Great Gas Petroleum with seed capital of €3,749 to improve petrol wholesale prices as he felt that the Irish forecourts were paying too much to existing wholesalers.
-The business grew to earning €100 million in revenues by its third year.